Hey Kids (Start Here)

 Dear Dr. Geiszler,

-So you are not a reader of Thucydides.
-Possibly you should be.
-I do not know quite how to express myself without sounding overly familiar or overly melodramatic, neither of which appeal to me.
-Nevertheless, I will proceed.
-It struck me that there was a palpable sense of unrest in your last message; I will elaborate no further, I will only say that I, too, have felt extremely unsettled in a personal, societal, and philosophic sense by the appearance of Tresspasser.
-I take no comfort in many of the specious, vacuous, wandering suppositions posed by media pundits.
-However, I very much appreciate sharing the narratives of those who faced similar levels of uncertainty with an equanimity I would like to emulate.
+I was struck by a palpable sense of unrest in your last message; I’ll elaborate no further, I will only say that I, too, have felt unsettled in a personal, societal, and philosophic sense by the appearance of Trespasser.
+I take no comfort in the specious, wandering suppositions posed by media pundits.
+Nor do vacuous conspiracy theories hold my attention.
+But I very much appreciate reading the thoughts of those who faced similar levels of apocalyptic uncertainty with an equanimity I’d like to emulate.
 As an illustration, I include this passage, which resonates with some of my darker thoughts of late:

 “In other respects also Athens owed to the plague the beginnings of a state of unprecedented lawlessness.
 Seeing how quick and abrupt were the changes of fortune which came to the rich who suddenly died and to those who had been penniless but now inherited their wealth, people now began openly to venture on acts of self-indulgence which before they used to keep dark.
 Thus they resolved to spend their money quickly and to spend it on pleasure, since money and life alike seemed equally ephemeral.
 As for what is called honour, no one showed himself willing to abide by its laws, so doubtful was it whether one would survive to enjoy the name for it.
 It was generally agreed that what was both honourable and valuable was the pleasure of the moment and everything that might conceivably contribute to that pleasure.
 No fear of god or law of man had a restraining influence.
 As for the gods, it seemed to be the same thing whether one worshipped them or not, when one saw the good and the bad dying indiscriminately.
-As for offences against human law, no one expected to live long enough to be brought to trial and punished: instead everyone felt that already a far heavier sentence had been passed on him and was hanging over him, and that before the time for its execution arrived it was only natural to get some pleasure out of life.
+As for offenses against human law, no one expected to live long enough to be brought to trial and punished: instead everyone felt that already a far heavier sentence had been passed on him and was hanging over him, and that before the time for its execution arrived it was only natural to get some pleasure out of life.
 This, then, was the calamity that fell upon Athens, and the times were hard indeed, with men dying inside the city and the land outside being laid waste.”

 You can see why I sent you this, I’m sure.
-While this is an excerpt from Book 2, I am finding the entire account to be acutely, painfully, counterintuitively relevant.
-It is a clear-eyed view of a flawed city that an exiled man so clearly loved.
-It’s a story of stochastic disasters, the misappropriation of resources, of deeply flawed, charismatic leaders.
+While this is an excerpt from Book 2, I’m finding the whole account to be acutely and painfully relevant.
+It’s a clear-eyed view of a flawed city that an exiled man so clearly loved.
+It’s a story of stochastic disasters, the misappropriation of resources, of deeply flawed but charismatic leaders.
 If you find yourself in the mood to engage with such a thing at present, I suspect it might strike a chord for you.
-What particular chord variant it might strike I can’t say, because I don’t genuinely know you (at present), no matter how much it feels like I do.
-In any case, should you be inclined to elaborate regarding your experiences during and in the aftermath of Trespasser’s landfall, please feel free.
-I assume you were in Massachusetts at the time?
-I spent most of the attack watching international coverage, like nearly everyone on the planet.
-I will never forget my labmate’s tone of voice when she looked up from the screen in her hand and said: “something’s come out of the ocean.”
+What particular chord I can’t say, because I don’t genuinely know you (at present), no matter how much it feels like I do.

 Give all my best to Dr. Meyer, and also tell her I’ll thank her to stop maligning my perfectly respectable hair.